SEO tools in comparison, the big overview. Find the SEO software that suits you best from our top SEO tools.

 Keyword research: What your customers are looking for

 What are my customers actually looking for?
-This is the central question that every website operator must ask himself, regardless of whether it’s an online store, news site or content portal.
+This is the central question that every website operator must ask himself, regardless of whether it’s an online store, news site, or content portal.

 The most important tool for answering the initial question is keyword research.
 This is because it can be used to identify keywords that one’s own target group is searching for, i.e. with which one can address them efficiently.
 At the same time, keyword research can also be used to find out whether the keywords found have sufficient traffic potential to lead a sufficient number of potential customers to your website.

 Keyword research tool is therefore one of the most important components of search engine marketing.
 And it is an ongoing process.
 Existing keywords must be continuously monitored and optimized as part of a targeted monitoring process.
-At the same time, however, it is also important to constantly find new keywords in order to increase the reach of your own site.
+At the same time, however, it is also important to constantly find new keywords to increase the reach of your own site.

-In order to carry out your own keyword research successfully and efficiently while keeping an eye on the competition, an SEO tool is indispensable.
+To carry out your own keyword research successfully and efficiently while keeping an eye on the competition, an SEO tool is indispensable.
 Our big SEO tool comparison gives you an overview of which tools you can use to improve your rankings.